IDeA Network of Biomedical Research Excellence (INBRE)

 NDSU INBRE Mission Statement

-The mission of NDSU INBRE is to increase the representation of American Indians in research careers.
-We accomplish this through our key values.
+The mission of NDSU INBRE is to engage North Dakota American Indian students in biomedical and related research.
+We accomplish this through our key values and activities.

 NDSU INBRE Key Values